Dealing with disappointment about your baby’s gender

 Remember: Acceptance often involves experiencing grief and disappointment.
 This is natural and understandable – even if not commonly spoken about.

-Women who may have experienced abuse as a child can feel anxiety upon learning that they are having a boy – particularly if the abuser was a male.
-Often these feelings only last during pregnancy and subside once the baby is born and the mother realises the innocence and fragility of a newborn baby.
+Women who experienced abuse as a child sometimes feel anxiety upon learning that they are having a boy.
+This can be particularly so if the abuser was a male.
+Often these feelings only last during pregnancy.
+Once the baby is born and the mother realises the innocence and fragility of a newborn baby, these feelings can subside.

-Alternatively, an expectant mother may equally feel anxious about having a girl, for fear of not being able to protect them from a potential abuser.
-These feelings may emerge, not so much in pregnancy (when the fetes is protected in the womb), but rather when the child is born and/or in infancy.
-Again, the innocence and fragility of a new baby can compound these feelings of the child’s need for protection, causing anxiety about the mother’s ability to provide this.
+Alternatively an expectant mother may equally feel anxious about having a girl.
+This fear may be linked to feelings of not being able to protect them from a potential abuser.
+These feelings may emerge not so much in pregnancy (when the fetus is protected in the womb), but rather when the child is born and/or in infancy.
+Again the innocence and fragility of a new baby can compound these feelings of the child’s need for protection.
+In turn, this can cause anxiety about the mother’s ability to provide this.

-It is for this reason women are commonly asked about factors known to increase their risk of developing mental health issues and assesses if they are currently experiencing common symptoms of depression and/or anxiety.
-This usually includes asking about their previous experiences of abuse so that such issues can be identified and help sought to resolve them.
+It is for this reason women are commonly asked about factors known to increase their risk of developing mental health issues.
+Similarly, they are also commonly assessed if they are currently experiencing common symptoms of depression and/or anxiety.
+This usually includes asking about their previous experiences of abuse.
+This way, such issues can be identified and help sought to resolve them.

 Getting help and support

-Acceptance of your baby’s gender and overcoming the feelings of grief and disappointment usually pass with time and understanding.
-Talking with someone you trust and feel will not be judgemental can also help you to gain support and understanding.
+Acceptance of your baby’s sex and overcoming the feelings of grief and disappointment usually pass with time and understanding.
+Talking with someone you trust and feel will not be judgmental can also help you to gain support and understanding.

-If, however, you are finding that you are not coping with these feelings and they are impacting on your feelings towards the baby or your outlook, talking to a health professional can certainly help.
+If, however, you are finding that you are not coping with these feelings, and they are impacting on your feelings towards the baby or your outlook, talking to a health professional can certainly help.
+Find out how to: